What is Gentle Touch?

 Some sessions include touch.
 Therefore I want to be clear about the intention and purpose behind using touch.

-Touch is fundamental to our existence as human mammals; therefore touch can also be a powerful tool for healing trauma.
+Touch is fundamental to our existence as human mammals; babies literally cannot live without it.
+Touch can be a powerful tool for healing trauma.

 Unfortunately, many of us have experienced harmful, mis-attuned, or dis-regulated touch, or a lack of enough touch.
 If thrown off balance by these harmful experiences, our relationship with touch may manifest as either avoidance and fear, or craving and lack (and these tendencies will then be mirrored in the mind’s patterns as well).

-If we are to heal through touch, we must do so in a way that is slow, extremely gentle, not rushed or forced, and is imbued all along with active and informed consent.
+If we are to heal through touch, we must do so in a way that is slow, gentle, and not rushed or forced.
+Informed consent is paramount.
 Therapeutic touch is always paired with dialogue to ensure your safety and comfort.
 And it should go without saying that touch in this context is always non-sexual.

-Non-consensual touch is never appropriate and can be very detrimental.
-But consensual, non-invasive and non-sexualized touch can actually help our body restore its sense of health, connection, and containment.
-Therapeutic touch calms the mind, and helps us integrate and truly digest past experiences of disconnection.
-And the process of asking and answering what touch is needed or not wanted in each moment, can help clients sense and honor their own healthy boundaries.
+Therapeutic touch calms the body and mind, and helps us integrate and truly digest past experiences of disconnection.
+And the process of asking, sensing and answering what touch is needed or not wanted in each moment, can help clients sense and begin to honor their own healthy boundaries.

 The goals and benefits of touch include: